Configuration file format

 Environment variables.

-Top-level configuration options: allow_world_readable_secrets, block_ram_buffer_max, block_size, bootstrap_peers, compression_level, data_dir, data_fsync, db_engine, disable_scrub, lmdb_map_size, metadata_auto_snapshot_interval, metadata_dir, metadata_fsync, replication_factor, consistency_mode, rpc_bind_addr, rpc_bind_outgoing, rpc_public_addr, rpc_secret/rpc_secret_file.
+Top-level configuration options: allow_world_readable_secrets, block_ram_buffer_max, block_size, bootstrap_peers, compression_level, data_dir, data_fsync, db_engine, disable_scrub, lmdb_map_size, metadata_auto_snapshot_interval, metadata_dir, metadata_fsync, replication_factor, consistency_mode, rpc_bind_addr, rpc_bind_outgoing, rpc_public_addr, rpc_public_addr_subnet rpc_secret/rpc_secret_file.

 The [consul_discovery] section: api, ca_cert, client_cert, client_key, consul_http_addr, meta, service_name, tags, tls_skip_verify, token.